 The workshop icebreaker was held in the Shimek Building of the Iowa Lakeside Labs, talks were held in the historic (for diatomists!)
 Macbride Laboratory and microscope sessions in the Mahan Building.
 All these buildings are sat on the bank of the beautiful Lake Okiboji and days were shared with does and fawns, toads, snakes, hummingbirds, fireflies and newly fledged bald eagles.
 The workshop dinner was deliciously provided by the Farm to Fork Food Truck, taking place on the lawn next to Lake Okoboji.
 Wednesday afternoon activities included such activities as a prairie walk, paddle boarding on the lake or a visit to the local brewery.
 During the week, two evening diatom illustration classes were held by artist Claudia Stevens, which included diatom rubbing and making postcards!
 On the Tuesday evening, a group of workshop participants delivered an evening workshop and experience session for about 40 of the Friends of Iowa Lakeside Labs and the local community.

-We are thrilled to acknowledge the support of our sponsors and friends: the US Science Support Program, the Iowa Lakeside Lab Regents Resource Center, the Friends of Lakeside Lab, the International Arctic Steering Committee, and The Micropalaeontological Society.
-Without their help, this workshop would not be happening.
+This workshop was sponsored by the US Science Support Program/International Ocean Drilling Program, the Iowa Lakeside Lab Regents Resource Center, the Friends of Lakeside Lab, Iowa State University, the International Arctic Steering Committee, and The Micropalaeontological Society.
+The Friends of Lakeside Lab also provided extensive logistical support during the meeting.